 1.1.3 Build the Network

-Tianshou supports any user-defined PyTorch networks and optimizers but with the limitation of input and output API.
-Here is an example code:
+Tianshou supports any user-defined PyTorch networks and optimizers.
+Yet, of course, the inputs and outputs must comply with Tianshou's API.
+Here is an example:

 '''

 import torch, numpy as np

 from torch import nn